 The smarter the parking facilities at our stations, the greater the willingness of our customers to travel longer distances by train.
 This reduces motorized private transport, which has a positive effect on the climate balance.

-Fabienne Barmettler, Mobility Intrapreneur, SBB AG
+Fabienne Barmettler, Innovation Portfolio Manager, SBB AG

 P+Rail facilities are the link between personal car travel and public transport.
 Enhancing them with smart parking capabilities helps SBB optimize parking space utilization and operational planning.
 Furthermore, the pilot project allows SBB to gain valuable insights into the feasibility of deploying these technologies on a larger scale.
 The real-time information about parking availability is now also available on SBB’s P+Rail app, so their customers know if they will find a free parking space before they even set off.
 Gone is the hassle of driving around in search of a spot.
 Switching to the train or bus has become more efficient and convenient.